EricWay1024/Homological-Algebra-Notes/ha/6-df.typ

 #definition[
   A *morphism* $f: S->T$ of homological (resp. cohomological) $delta$-functors is a collection of natural transformations ${f_n : S_n -> T_n}_(n>=0)$ (resp. ${f^n : S^n -> T^n}_(n>=0)$) which commutes with $delta$.  ]
   #remark[
-    This definition is equivalent to saying that there is a commutative ladder diagram connecting the long exact sequences for $S$ and $T$ associated to any short exact sequence in $cA$.
+    This definition is equivalent to saying that there is a commutative "ladder diagram" connecting the long exact sequences for $S$ and $T$ associated to any short exact sequence in $cA$.
   ]